Māori history

-The arrival of Europeans to New Zealand, starting in 1642 with Abel Tasman, brought enormous changes to the Māori, who were introduced to Western food, technology, weapons and culture by European settlers, especially from Britain.
-In 1840 the British Crown and many Māori chiefs signed the Treaty of Waitangi, allowing New Zealand to become part of the British Empire and granting Māori the status of British subjects.
+The arrival of Europeans to New Zealand, starting in 1642 with Abel Tasman, brought enormous changes to the Māori, who were introduced to Western food, technology, weapons and culture by European settlers, predominantly from Britain.
+In 1840, the British Crown and many Māori chiefs signed the Treaty of Waitangi, allowing New Zealand to become part of the British Empire and granting Māori the status of British subjects.
 Initial relations between Māori and Europeans (whom the Māori called "Pākehā") were largely amicable.
 However, rising tensions over disputed land sales led to conflict in the 1860s and large-scale land confiscations.
-Social upheaval and epidemics of introduced disease also took a devastating toll on the Māori people, causing their population to decline and their standing in New Zealand to diminish.
+Social upheaval and virgin soil epidemics also took a devastating toll on the Māori people, causing their population to decline and their standing in New Zealand to diminish.

-But by the start of the 20th century, the Māori population had begun to recover, and efforts have been made to increase their social, political, cultural and economic standing in wider New Zealand society.
-A protest movement gained support in the 1960s seeking redress for historical grievances.
-In the 2013 census, there were approximately 600,000 people in New Zealand identifying as Māori, making up roughly 15 per cent of the national population.
+But by the start of the 20th century, the Māori population had begun to recover, and efforts had been made to increase their social, political, cultural, and economic standing in wider New Zealand society.
+A protest movement gained support in the 1960s, seeking redress for historical grievances.
+In the 2013 census, approximately 600,000 people in New Zealand identified as Māori, making up roughly 15 percent of the national population.